pubnub/pubnub-mcp-server/resources/sdk_docs/java_access-manager.md

 ```

 Parameters:
+- ttl (required)
+  - Type: Number
+  - Default: n/a
-- ttl (Number, required): Minutes token is valid; min 1, max 43,200
+  - Minutes the token is valid.
+Min 1; Max 43,200 (30 days).
+- meta
+  - Type: Object
+  - Default: n/a
-- meta (Object): Extra metadata; scalar values only
+  - Extra metadata sent with the request.
+Scalar values only.
+- authorizedUserId
+  - Type: UserId
+  - Default: n/a
-- authorizedUserId (UserId): Single userId authorized to use the token
+  - Single userId authorized to use the token.
+- spacesPermissions
+  - Type: List<SpacePermissions>
+  - Default: n/a
-- spacesPermissions (List<SpacePermissions>): Space permissions via list or RegEx patterns
+  - Space permissions (list or RegEx patterns).
+- usersPermissions
+  - Type: List<UserPermissions>
+  - Default: n/a
-- usersPermissions (List<UserPermissions>): User permissions via list or RegEx patterns
+  - User permissions (list or RegEx patterns).

 ##### Required key/value mappings
-- Specify permissions for at least one User or Space (list or RegEx).
+Specify permissions for at least one User or Space (list or RegEx).

 ### Sample code[​](#sample-code-1)
 ```
 1